luissquall/cpanel-emails/README.md

 # cpanel-emails

-This script retrieves & prints a list of all the email addresses of a cPanel server.
+This script retrieves & prints a list of all the email addresses created in a cPanel server.
 The list consists of lines formatted as: owner,user,email.

 ## Requirements